bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/01-Closures/README.md

 * It's done when I can only access the `count` variable from within the `Counter` function.

-* It's done when all of the unit tests pass using `npm test`.
+* It's done when all of the unit tests pass when I enter `npm install` and `npm test` in the console.

 ## 📝 Notes